gaopinghuang0/gaopinghuang0.github.io/_posts/2017-11-20-MANOVA-notes-and-R-code.md

 # Directly source the latest version Rallfun-v38.txt
 source("https://dornsife.usc.edu/assets/sites/239/docs/Rallfun-v38.txt")
 ```
-Then there is no need to call: `library(WRS)`.
+Since all functions become available in R environment, there is no need to call `library(WRS)`.

 Then run `library(package_name)` for other packages.
 Note that the code below may not use all of the packages above, because it is just a brief note of the more detailed book chapter.
 At least include `mvnormtest`.

 ### 3.1 Enter data
 The data is stored at: [assets/Rdata/OCD.dat](/assets/Rdata/OCD.dat).